wegener-center/pyCAT/INSTALL.rst

 Download and install conda from http://conda.pydata.org/miniconda.html.

-Once conda is running you just need to create an environment, add the scitools-channel and install the dependencies
+Once conda is running you just need to create an environment, add the conda-forge channel and install the dependencies

 ::